HonorarPlus/cefpython/api/ApplicationSettings.md

 If both values are empty then "en-US,en" will be used.
 Can be overridden for individual CefRequestContext instances via the CefRequestContextSettings.accept_language_list value.

+### application_client_id_for_file_scanning

+(string)
+GUID string used for identifying the application.
+This is passed to the system AV function for scanning downloaded files.
+By default, the GUID will be an empty string and the file will be treated as an untrusted file when the GUID is empty.

 ### app_user_model_id